-Writer Carl Sandburg made a strong case for carving out time to ask the important questions about yourself:
+Writer Carl Sandburg made a strong case for carving out time to ask important self-reflection questions:

 It is necessary now and then for a man [or a woman] to go away by himself and experience loneliness; to sit on a rock in the forest and to ask of himself, ‘Who am I, and where have I been, and where am I going?’ . . .
 If one is not careful, one allows diversions to take up one’s time—the stuff of life.”

-So, before the momentum of the new year carries you away, I offer you three of my favorite self-reflection exercises.
+So, here are three of my favorite self-reflection exercises.
 A pen, paper, and a quiet space with no distractions are all you need.
-And the rewards of personal insight you gain are invaluable.

 Self-Reflection Exercise #1 – The 110-Year-Old You